IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/codebaseSummary.md

 *   `backend/rag_pipeline.py`: Contains the core logic for the RAG (Retrieval-Augmented Generation) pipeline.
 This includes orchestrating Langchain chains, using an updated prompt template, and ensuring user queries are embedded with `task_type='retrieval_query'`.
 *   `backend/main.py`: The main entry point for the FastAPI backend, responsible for defining API endpoints and handling incoming requests.
 *   `backend/data_ingestion/embedding_processor.py`: Handles hierarchical chunking of Markdown documents (prepending titles/sections to content) and standard text splitting for other formats.
 Generates vector embeddings using Google Text Embedding 004 with `task_type='retrieval_document'` for knowledge base content.
 *   `backend/data_ingestion/vector_store_manager.py`: Manages connections to MongoDB Atlas.
 Facilitates the insertion and retrieval of vector embeddings.
-Handles deletion of documents based on flattened metadata fields.
+Handles deletion of documents based on flattened metadata fields. **(Enhanced with robust error handling and improved logging for embedding operations)**

 ### Payload CMS Application
-*   `backend/payload-cms/`: The self-hosted Payload application.
+*   `payload_cms/`: The self-hosted Payload application.
 It provides the admin UI for content creation, role-based access control, and the API endpoints for the frontend and RAG pipeline to consume.

 ### Payload CMS Integration Components
 *   `backend/payload_integration/client.py`: **(New)** Payload REST/GraphQL API client for fetching content collections, handling authentication, and managing API requests.
 *   `backend/payload_integration/webhook_handler.py`: **(Conceptual)** Processes Payload `afterChange` events and triggers the appropriate RAG pipeline updates.
 This logic might be integrated directly into Payload's custom server or a separate microservice.
 *   `backend/data_ingestion/embedding_processor.py`: **(Adapted)** This module will be adapted to process Payload's rich text JSON content.
 It will implement a sophisticated, stateful algorithm to perform hierarchical chunking, create structured documents based on heading levels, prepend hierarchical context to the content, and generate rich metadata for each chunk.
 *   `backend/data_ingestion/vector_store_manager.py`: **(Enhanced)** Will be updated to include methods for robust deletion and updating of Payload entries based on their stable IDs.
-*   `backend/api/v1/sync/payload.py`: **(New)** FastAPI router containing the Payload `afterChange` hook endpoint for real-time content synchronization.
+*   `backend/api/v1/sync/payload.py`: **(New)** FastAPI router containing the Payload `afterChange` hook endpoint for real-time content synchronization. **(Now uses FastAPI BackgroundTasks for asynchronous processing to prevent webhook timeouts)**

 ### Legacy Components (To be Modified/Removed)
 *   `backend/cms/`: (To be removed) The old Strapi CMS directory.